PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 ## Introduction

-The DDS_RoundTrip sample application allows you to measure the performance of the DDS protocol on two PLCnext controllers and visualize it via eHMI.
+The DDS_RoundTrip sample contains two application and allows you to measure the cycle time of the DDS roundtrip message on two PLCnext controllers and visualize it via eHMI.
+It can be divided into the following three parts:

+1. The first application runs on an AXC F 2152 controller and generates a timestamp/ticks counter that is assigned to the variable "udiTicksOut" and published using a "Ping" publisher.

+2. The second application, which runs on an AXC F 3152 controller, subscribes to this as a "udiTicksIn" variable using a "Ping" subscriber.
+The application assigns the variable "udiTicksIn" to the variable "udiTicksOut" and publishes it using a "Pong" publisher.

+3. The first application on the AXC F 2152 controller subscribes to this variable as "udiTicksIn" using a "Pong" subscriber and calculates the difference between the current "udiTicksOut" and the received "udiTicksIn" timestamp.
+The cycle time of the dds message is calculated based on the difference between the two timestamps.

 **The following diagram shows the software architecture:**